shiblon/entroq/README.md

 Both `Claim` and `Modify` change the version number of every task they affect.
 Any time any task is mutated, its version increments.
-Thus, if one process manages to mutate at task, any other process that was working on it will find that it is not available, and will fail.
+Thus, if one process manages to mutate a task, any other process that was working on it will find that it is not available, and will fail.
 This is the key concept behind the "commit once" semantics of EntroQ.